abelgacem/topix-jk-site-it/docs/categories/_definitions/list/ai/whatis/ml.md

 - A Generative model models a joint distribution
 - The Generative model then generate some data that can be uses in many use case. {{site.data.name.eg}}
   - Train another model called a discriminative AI model.

+- Usually a mathamatical framework, designed to perform specific tasks or functiuns. {{site.data.name.eg}}:
+  - Generating data, information, or documents.
+  - Producing various types of content, including text, images, and videos.
+## Todo
+- models a distribution
+- An algorithm or a mathematical framework designed to perform specific tasks or functiuns. {{site.data.name.eg}}:
+  - Generating data, information, or documents.
+  - Producing various types of content, including text, images, and videos.

 ## {{ site.data.name.class }}